Powerlearnproject/se-day1-assignment-eicodes1/README.md

 Project Manager: Oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+Integrated Development Environments
+IDEs is an environment for software development with features such as debugging, code editing and automation

+Importance In Software Devslopment Process -
+Efficiency: IDEs reduce time and effort required for software development proccess through its features for debugging, coding, automation and testing.
+This helps to streamline the development process.

+Quality Assurance: IDEs are built with code testing and debugging tools which helps in finding issues in the development process.
+This helps developers to build quality software
+Examples of an IDE
+Visual Studio
+InteliJ IDEA

+Version Control Systems
+A Version control system Is a software that allow developers to track changes in code, collaborate and manage different versions of a code.

+Importance In Software Development Process
+Code Management: Version control systems helps developers to manage software versions an make modifications in code when necessary.

+Collaboration: Version control systems reduces the risk of code conflicts by allowing developers to work on the same codebase in realtime.

+Examples Of Version Control Systems
+Git
+Mecurial
 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.